OS X Technology Usage Guidelines

 Avoid providing an “Open in My App” service.
 Instead, users can view the apps that can open a selected file in the Open With menu item of the Finder.

 OS X provides speech technologies that allow software to recognize and speak U.S. English.
-These technologies provide benefits for all users and enable new paradigms in human-computer interaction.

 Speech recognition is the ability for the computer to recognize and respond to a person’s speech.
 OS X users can choose to control their computer by voice; consequently, speech-recognition technology is very important for both people with special needs and general users.